algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 #### C. Things

-- A "Thing" is a single entry in a Data Type — like a single wine.
+- A "Thing" is a single entry in a Data Type, like a single wine.

 #### D. Relationships